Exohayvan/atsuko/TOS.md

 13. **Contact Information**:
    - For queries, concerns, or clarifications related to Atsuko, users can reach out to `ExoHayvan` on Discord.

+14. **Updates and Maintenance**:
+   - Atsuko may undergo periodic updates and maintenance.
+During these times, users might experience downtime or limited functionality.
+We appreciate your understanding and patience during these periods.

+15. **Service Availability**:
+   - While every effort is made to ensure the continuous operation of Atsuko, there may be occasions when the bot is offline due to unforeseen circumstances or other reasons.
+We shall not be held liable for any disruptions or inconveniences this may cause.

+16. **Safety and Security**:
+   - We are committed to ensuring Atsuko's security.
+However, in today's digital age, no system is impervious to advanced cyber threats.
+While we strive for the utmost security, we cannot guarantee absolute invulnerability.

+17. **Donations**:
+   - Atsuko provides a donation command for users who wish to financially support its development.
+Donations are voluntary and non-refundable.
+Your generous support helps maintain and improve Atsuko.

+18. **Violations of TOS**:
+   - Users found violating any aspect of these TOS may face repercussions, including but not limited to limited access to Atsuko or being banned from our support servers.

+19. **Severability**:
+   - Should any provision of these TOS be deemed illegal or unenforceable, the remaining provisions will remain in full force and effect.

+20. **Waiver**:
+   - Any failure on our part to exercise or enforce any right or provision of these TOS should not be construed as a waiver of such right or provision.

+21. **Entire Agreement**:
+   - These TOS, in conjunction with any other policies or guidelines referenced herein, represent the entire agreement between you, the user, and us.
+This agreement supersedes any prior understandings or agreements, whether written or verbal.